Frequently Asked Questions & Answers

 When does the season run?

-The regular season runs from approximately early April – mid July.
+The regular season runs from approximately early April – late July.
 During the season, teams typically have practice and/or games 2 - 4 times per week.
 Game and practice days, locations, and times vary and tournaments take place on weekends.
 Click here for a season overview.

 When is the tryout or sign-up for Tribe baseball?

 We hold tryouts for next year after the current year season ends, typically late July.
 Information will be posted about this process on Facebook and our website.
-Stay tuned for more details.

 Existing Tribe players are continuously evaluated during each season on skills, coachability, commitment, teamwork, etc. that may preclude a tryout.
 Players who have proven age appropriate skills, have demonstrated the values of the club’s mission statement, and lend positive personality to the team are always welcome.